ec-jrc/SMDRM/README.md

 ![EuropeanCommission](docs/eclogo.png)

-Social Media Disaster Risk Monitoring, *SMDRM* in short, is a Python based data pipeline application to process social media [_datapoints_](docs/glossary.md#datapoint).
+Social Media Disaster Risk Management, *SMDRM* in short, is a Python based data pipeline application to process social media [_datapoints_](docs/glossary.md#datapoint).

 The goal of SMDRM is to provide you with an enriched version of your input data